fivdi/mcp9808-temperature-sensor/README.md

 # mcp9808-temperature-sensor

-MCP9808 I2C temperature sensor module for Node.js on Linux boards like the Raspberry Pi, BeagleBone or C.H.I.P.
+MCP9808 I2C temperature sensor module for Node.js on Linux boards like the Raspberry Pi or BeagleBone.

-Supports Node.js versions 4, 6, 8, 10 and 12.
+Supports Node.js versions 6, 8, 10 and 12.

 ## Contents